LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Classes/Copy&Move/_MoveSemantics.md

 Move Semantics

+Sometimes, you don’t want to make an exact copy.
+I know I wrote that assignment should make an exact copy, but you can break that rule by having assignment move a value from the source to the target.
+The result leaves the source in an unknown state (typically empty), and the target gets the original value of the source.

 Copying can be quite time-consuming at runtime when a large amount of data is involved.
 Often, you just want to transfer ownership of resources from one object to another.
 You could make a copy and destroy the original, but this is often inefficient.
 Instead, you can move.